Prepare and release CAC Featured Content rewrite

 - You may want to add a note about where you can get support, send feedback, submit patches.

-#9 Updated by Boone Gorges almost 7 years ago
+#9 Updated by Boone Gorges about 7 years ago

 Oops, one more thing about the readme: